The Masked Singer (American TV series): Security

 Before arriving on the show's set, celebrities and their family, friends, and agents are disguised and typically driven from a neutral location.
 If driven from their houses, chauffeurs are instructed to "take long, circuitous routes ... to throw off any would-be tails".
 The manager of Joey Fatone, "Rabbit" in the first season, said he was picked up at a 7-Eleven near Television City, given a disguise, and driven inside the gate.
-"Flamingo" in the second season, Adrienne Bailon, stated she was taken to the set inside of an unmarked black car and only discussed her involvement on the show with producers in a "secret warehouse".
+"Flamingo" in the second season, Adrienne Bailon-Houghton, stated she was taken to the set inside of an unmarked black car and only discussed her involvement on the show with producers in a "secret warehouse".
 When contestants arrive on the studio lot, personnel at the gate are not given their names.
 Each participant is escorted to and from their trailers outside of the set by security guards while disguised with a mask, visor, gloves, pants, and a hoodie to prevent their skin from showing.
 According to Scherzinger, they also escort panelists directly to their dressing rooms after arriving.

 Due to the show's security, celebrities said they never encountered another masked participant on set, or if they did, could not speak to them.
 They are only allowed to communicate with those who wear a special cloth on the back of their clothing which is changed each season to prevent replication or those who wear a shirt with the words "Talk to Me".
 To do so, they use a portable voice changer or write on a whiteboard.
 Before performing, they are trained to use different body language and mannerisms than their own.
 The production crew is discouraged from using their phones during filming and the studio audience walks through a metal detector and has their phones placed in a Yondr magnetic pouch before entering the set.
 The panelists also forfeit their phones during tapings, and their note binders are placed "in a vault" after each to keep them private.